AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/fusion-templates-adminstration.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-&#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)

-## View [!DNL Workfront] Fusion templates as an administrator
+## View [!DNL Workfront Fusion] templates as an administrator

 To view a table of all created templates and their statuses: